pflagerd/fastapi_learn_tutorial_user_guide/README.md

 ​	`git clone https://github.com/pflagerd/fastapi_learn_tutorial_user_guide.git`

-Change your working directory to one of the subdirectories corresponding to the tutorial*.py file you are currently executing in the tutorial page itself.

-​	`cd path/to/fastapi_learn_tutorial_user_guide/first_steps/tutorial001.py/`

-Then, follow instruction in the README.md located in that directory

-​	`path/to/fastapi_learn_tutorial_user_guide/first_steps/tutorial001.py/README.md`
+Navigate your browser to an issue, and follow the instructions in its description.